 amount of medicine in your blood.
 Too much lithium in your bloodstream may lead

-medicine is affecting your liver, kidneys, and thyroid gland or to measure the
+side effects.
+Blood tests can also help show how medicines are affecting your liver, kidneys, and thyroid gland or to measure the

 number of blood cells in your body.